belak/blog/content/about.md

 ## Other projects

+- [go-gitdir](https://github.com/belak/go-gitdir) - An ssh server for serving
+  git repos designed to provide a simple way to store repos in a secure fashion.
 - [go-irc](https://github.com/go-irc/irc) - An IRC library written in go,
   designed to be as simple as possible.
 It aims to stick to the stdlib whenever possible and make it easy to read and write IRC connections as streams,